 Mortgage lending has fared well throughout the COVID-19 pandemic.
-But lenders who have resisted the adoption of a modern loan origination software are finding it difficult to operate in a digital world.
-This blog examines the following topics of successfully updating a mortgage loan origination system:
+But lenders who have resisted the adoption of modern mortgage loan origination software (LOS) are finding it difficult to operate in a digital world.
+This blog examines the following topics of successfully updating a mortgage LOS:

 - The importance of adopting new technology